AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getRecentlyOpenedChats**(`parameters`): `Promise`<[`chats`](../modules/index.types.default.md#chats-1)\>

-Returns recently opened chats, this is an offline request.
+Returns recently opened chats; this is an offline request.
 Returns chats in the order of last opening

 #### Parameters